-- Reduce reports of disorder and antisocial behaviour to the Police by 5% by March 2002, establish a baseline for repeat calls to the Council's Noise and Nuisance Service and thereafter reduce them by 5% by March 2005. - By April 2005 we will apply acceptable behaviour contracts throughout the Borough. - Reduce drug and drug related crime by 10% by March 2005. - By April 2003 we will establish a programme to provide drugs education in schools and youth settings with the aim of preventing drug misuse and publicising local services to encourage young drug users to seek help. - By April 2003 we will conduct specific police operations against street dealers where there is intelligence regarding such activity. - Encourage reports of domestic violence to the police and thereafter reduce reports of repeat victimisation by 10% by March 2005. - By April 2005 we will implement a common system of recording of domestic violence data by all statutory agencies. - Encourage reports of racial incidents to the police and thereafter reduce reports of repeat victimisation by 10% by March 2005. - We will continue to exceed the target annual detection rate of 18% for reported race crime. - By 2003 we will undertake diversity training with young people in schools and other youth settings. - To stop the growth in street crime, reduce burglary offences by 1% and motor vehicle crime by 5% by March 2003. - By April 2003 we will undertake preventative and proactive operations in specific geographical locations to impact on specific crime problems and achieve a 5% reduction in robbery in the three Northern Sectors. - To achieve the targets set by the Youth Justice Board to reduce offending by young people - By April 2004 we we will reduce the number of children on the child protection register by 9%. - By April 2004 we will reduce vehicle crime amongst young people by 30% - By April 2005 we will reduce robbery by 15% and domestic burglary amongst young people by 15%. - We will increase the willingness of victims to report homophobic crime to achieve a 'satisfaction rate' of 75%. - We will continue to exceed the target annual detection rate for homophobic crime of 16%. - By April 2003 we will establish third party reporting sites for victims of homophobic crime. - Reduce crimes incidents of bogus callers by 30% by March 2005 By April 2003 we will establish a system that enables crime prevention advice to be given by professionals who care for, or visit, older people at home.
+Reduce reports of disorder and antisocial behaviour to the Police by 5% by March 2003, and repeat calls to the Council's Noise and Nuisance Service by 5% by March 2005.

+By March 2005 we will address noise and nuisance complaints through the provision of a 24-hour Council service and through joint police and local authority enforcement activity.

+Reduce drug and drug related crime by 10% by March 2005.

+By April 2003 we will establish a programme to provide drugs education in schools and youth settings with the aim of preventing drug misuse and publicising local services to encourage young drug users to seek help.

+Encourage reports of domestic violence to the police and thereafter reduce reports of repeat victimisation by 10% by March 2005.

+By April 2005 we will implement a common system of recording of domestic violence data by all statutory agencies.

+Encourage reports of racial incidents to the police and thereafter reduce reports of repeat victimisation by 10% by March 2005.

+- We will continue to exceed the target annual detection rate of 18% for reported race crime. - By 2003 we will undertake race equality training with young people in schools.

+To stop the growth in street crime, reduce burglary offences by 1% and motor vehicle crime by 5% by March 2003.

+By April 2003 we will undertake preventative and proactive operations in specific geographical locations to impact on specific crime problems and achieve a 5% reduction in robbery in the three Northern Sectors.

+To achieve the targets set by the Youth Justice Board to reduce offending by young people

+- By April 2004 we will reduce vehicle crime amongst young people by 30%. - By April 2005 we will reduce robbery by young people by 15% and domestic burglary by young people by 25%.

+We will increase the willingness of victims to report homophobic crime and to ensure that 75% of victims who report crimes to the police are satisfied with the service they receive.

+• By April 2003 we will establish third party reporting sites for victims of homophobic crime.

+Reduce incidents of bogus callers by 30% by March 2005

+• By April 2003 we will establish a system that enables crime prevention advice to be given to older people by professionals who care for or visit, them at home.

-- Developing joint initiatives between statutory, voluntary and community organisations to raise awareness of health issues in the community. - Looking for further engagement with the business community to understand how they can become more involved in tackling community safety issues as part of a wider effort to engage local business and thereafter putting in place a programme of action.
+- Developing joint initiatives between statutory, voluntary and community organisations to raise people's confidence about the handling of mental health issues in the community. - Looking for further engagement with the business community to understand how they can become more involved in tackling community safety issues as part of a wider effort to engage local business, and thereafter put in place a programme of action. - Carefully considering the feasibility of piloting a Borough Constables project, which would aim to complement current levels of policing and enforcement in the Borough.